SULO Pizza Tutorial

 Ontology Artefacts

-Each notebook writes two outputs: a root-level file used as input to the next notebook, and versioned copies in dist/.
+Each numbered notebook writes a root-level checkpoint file used as input to the next notebook.
+Notebook 07 also exports the final ontology to dist/.

 pizza-01.owl ← 01 (spatial objects)